Skip to main content

 The Secretary of State for the Home Department ('SSHD') did not accept her account of domestic abuse or find it plausible that her daughter was at risk of FGM.
 CAO appealed to the First-Tier Tribunal ('FTT').

-The FTT judge accepted CAO had been subject to domestic abuse but found that she had not established she was subject to abuse after she moved around Nigeria or that her father-in-law could locate her.
+The FTT judge accepted that CAO had been subject to domestic abuse but found that she had not established she was subject to abuse after she moved around Nigeria or that her father-in-law could locate her.
 She did not prove that CAO's husband wanted to subject the daughter to FGM.
 The FTT upheld the Secretary of State's decision.

 The Upper Tribunal ('UT') upheld the decision of the FTT.